videolan/vlc-unity/Assets/VLCUnity/documentation.md

 }
 ```

-See Update() function for more details.

-Once that is all setup, you can create a new Media and start playback like so
+4. Starting playback:
 ```
 MediaPlayer.Play(new Media(new Uri("http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4")));
 ```

-To get up and running easily and quickly, I recommend you to load the Assets/VLCUnity/Demos/Scenes/MinimalPlayback.unity scene and press "Play".
+To get up and running easily and quickly, load the Assets/VLCUnity/Demos/Scenes/VLCMinimalPlayback.unity scene and press "Play".
-The few lines of setup code I mentioned above are located in Assets/VLCUnity/Demos/Scripts/MinimalPlayback.cs.
+The scene uses the VLCMediaPlayer component with all configuration visible in the Inspector.

 ## Scenes